Catalog Quick Search

 Be aware that Google Scholar does not search all of our databases.

 Google Books is extremely useful, because it searches the complete text of a book.
-It can help you find books that may not come up in STARS, the library catalog.
-When you find a book that looks good, then do a TITLE BEGINS WITH search in STARS to see if the Library has it.
+It can help you find books that may not come up in the library catalog.
+When you find a book that looks good, then do a "Title starts with" search in SEARCH to see if the Library has it.